Mappillai Sir: Cast

-Production

-Mappillai Sir was written and directed by D. S. Balagan from a story by Balachandra Menon.
-The film was produced by T. Subbulakshmi under Lakshmi Raja Films, photographed by V. Ramamurthy and edited by the duo Ganesh–Kumar.

 Soundtrack

-The soundtrack was composed by the duo Shankar–Ganesh, with lyrics by Idya Chandran.
+The soundtrack was composed by the duo Shankar–Ganesh, with lyrics by Idhaya Chandran.

 Release and reception

 Mappillai Sir was released on 12 August 1988.
 NKS of The Indian Express wrote, "The Maappillai Saar objective is the taming of the arrogant Jayanthi [...]
 The taming of the shrew line having exhausted itself midway, the film occupies itself with an assortment of cooked up conflicts".
 Jayamanmadhan of Kalki criticised the film for its writing, likening it to a car being driven without a brake.